weiran/weiran.co/src/content/blog/2025/private-homelab/index.md

 date: "2025-10-24T10:00:00.000Z"
 ---

-A while back I opened my laptop to tick off a handful of routine chores: find a recipe, work on my tax return, skim the budget, pretty normal day-to-day stuff.
-Five tabs later I’d been upsold on a “new pro plan,” nudged to accept fresh data-sharing terms I didn’t ask for, and informed that my subscription cost is going up in April by 8%.
-That's when it hit me that I’m renting the everyday parts of my life from companies that can rewrite the deal whenever they want.

-That frustration is what led to self-hosting.
-I want the convenience of the public web—friendly URLs and access from anywhere, without ceding custody of my data or paying subscription creep forever.
-A private cloud gave me that mix of control and polish: the services feel public, but they live solely on a network and physical server that I own.
-The hardware is modest, the power draw tiny, and the result is freedom and control of your own data, while keeping it off the lecherous gaze of other people.

-My first stabs at a “private cloud” fizzled because they were a pain to reach out of my home network.
-Everything lived on `.local` hostnames, I’d hop onto a VPN, and then watch those names silently fail because mDNS doesn’t cross tunnels and Tailscale quite sensibly refuses to resolve them.
-Half the time I had to use random port numbers to differentiate between apps.
-That took the sheen off It finally clicked that I needed to treat my homelab like the public internet—assign real DNS, pick routable names, and make them work identically on Wi-Fi or through a tailnet.
+I was doing regular life-admin stuff—recipe, taxes, checking a budget—and somehow ended up clicking through yet another “new plan,” “updated terms,” and “price increase next April” banner.
+Nothing catastrophic.
+Just the slow drip of realizing I’m renting a bunch of everyday tools from companies that can change the deal whenever they feel like it.

+That annoyance pushed me further into self-hosting.
+I want the convenience of the public web—nice URLs, works on any device, accessible from anywhere—without handing my data (and my routines) over to someone else’s servers.

+What made it feel “unfinished” was access.
+Inside my house everything was `something.local` and `http://nas:12345`.
+The second I left the LAN, I’d connect to Tailscale and… those names would just stop resolving. (mDNS doesn’t cross tunnels, and Tailscale is right not to pretend it does.)
+I ended up keeping a Notes doc full of ports and IPs, which is a good way to never use your homelab.

+The fix was to treat my private network like a tiny version of the public internet: pick a real DNS suffix, make DNS work both at home and on my tailnet, and put a reverse proxy in front so everything has a stable URL.

-This post is the recipe I ended up with: one set of friendly URLs for my services that works on at home and on public Wi-Fi, without dangerously exposing anything to the internet.
-You’ll type something like `https://bookmarks.home.arpa` and it will just work, whether you’re at home or connected with a VPN.
+This is the setup I landed on: one set of friendly URLs that works on my home Wi‑Fi and on public Wi‑Fi, without exposing anything to the public internet.
+I can type `http://bookmarks.home.arpa` and it works the same way everywhere (direct on LAN, or via Tailscale when I’m away).

 ---

-## The objective: one name for all

-Give everything a real name, let your LAN’s DNS resolve those names to your server, and use a private VPN (Tailscale) so those same names resolve from anywhere you are.
-A reverse proxy on your server receives the requests and hands them to the right services.
-To you it feels like the public web; to everyone else it’s invisible.
+## One name, everywhere

+The idea is simple:

+- Give everything a real name.
+- Have your home DNS resolve those names to your server.
+- Tell Tailscale to use that same DNS when you’re away.
+- Let a reverse proxy route traffic to the right app.

+To you it feels “public.”
+To everyone else it’s invisible.

 ---

-## Pick a private home for your names
+## Pick a DNS suffix that won’t fight you

-`.local` sounds cute and I used it for years, but it is guaranteed to cause trouble because it belongs to mDNS. `home.arpa` is [designated for use in residential home networks](https://datatracker.ietf.org/doc/html/rfc8375) and recommended to avoid leaking your DNS queries to third parties.
+`.local` is the trap.
+It belongs to mDNS, which is why it behaves inconsistently once you introduce VPNs, multiple subnets, or anything “not exactly one LAN.”

+`home.arpa` is [reserved for residential home networks](https://datatracker.ietf.org/doc/html/rfc8375).
+It’s boring in the best way: it won’t collide with real domains, and it makes it obvious what’s internal.

-On the network side you need a DNS server.
-That sounds hard but [Pi-hole](https://pi-hole.net) does a fine job of being a DNS server, and you probably already have it blocks ads anyway.
-The trick is to make Pi-hole *authoritative* for your private suffix so it answers from home instead of asking the wider world.
+On the DNS side, I already run [Pi-hole](https://pi-hole.net) for ad blocking, so I used it as the DNS server too.
+The important bit is making Pi-hole *authoritative* for `home.arpa`, so it answers locally instead of forwarding those queries upstream.

 Two lines do the heavy lifting: